-The property owner will be charged a commission by the website, so will generally have increased the prices shown to cover this.
+The property owner or agency will be charged a commission by the website, so will generally have increased the prices shown to cover this.

 You may be charged a service or booking fee by the website.
 (This may not appear in the price until the very end when you make your payment, so check carefully.)

 This means that the price you will pay can easily be 15% more than with a direct booking.

 You will usually have to also pay the breakages deposit at the time of making your reservation.

 This means tying up a large amount of money unnecessarily for perhaps 6 months, whilst in many cases of direct booking an unbanked cheque when you arrive is sufficient.

 You are dealing with a huge automated system and, as with anything like this, it is not 100% foolproof.
 From a property owner's point of view, the loss or corruption of data is a significant issue and these systems rely totally on this data for correct availability and accurate prices.
 Forums abound with people with blocked money and reservation errors.
 To make a claim, the call-centres are (as usual) difficult to get hold of and often very inefficient.

 The website will suggest that is is not wise to make a booking for a property that does not use their on-line system, as they give you a guarantee on your booking.
 If you read the small print you will see that the extent of this guarantee is in reality rather limited, apart from a major fraud, which is thankfully rare.

 Just taking a little normal care to check on details will already avoid getting caught out in most fraud circumstances.
 For example looking at the address on Google Earth, or doing a search on the property name and/or the owner name.